iqbalyarkhan/old-website/content/2020-05-15--Data-System-Design.md

 - We can have consistent hashing for db partitioning
 - We can have MQs between services to handle failures
 - We can have retry mechanisms between services

-### Design a newsfeed system
-What is news feed?
-According to the Facebook help page, “News feed is the constantly updating list of stories in the middle of your home page.
-News Feed includes status updates, photos, videos, links, app activity, and likes from people, pages, and groups that you follow on Facebook”.
-Other examples of news feed could be Facebook news feed, Instagram feed and Twitter timeline to name a few.

-**Design considerations:**

-- Should it be a mobile app or a web app?
-Let's say both
-- Features: user can publish a post and see friends' post.
-- Feed sorted: By reverse chronological order
-- Friends user can have: approx 5000
-- Traffic volume: $10 \times 10^6$ DAU
-- Feed content: images and videos and text

-Ok, so to design our feed we need 2 capabilities:

-- **Feed publishing**: Presenting feed to the user and building the feed.
-When a user publishes a post, corresponding data is written into cache and DB.
-The post is then populated to user's friends' news feed.
-- **Feed building**: The news feed is then built by aggregating friends' posts in reverse chronological order.

-In order to build the two capabilities above, we'll use 2 endpoints, one to POST content and the other to GET newsfeed:

-- **POST**
-`POST /v1/to/feed`

-and the body of this request will contain your post along with your oauth_token.

-- **GET**

-`GET /v1/my/feed`

-and the request will contain you oauth_token.

 ### Useful architectures